dockur/windows/readme.md

     - /dev/bus/usb
   ```

-  Please note that in case of USB disk drives it is needed to wait until after the installation is completed, before adding them.
-Otherwise Windows will try to install itself to wrong disk, as the order of the disks will be rearranged.
+  Please note that in case of USB disk drives, it is needed to wait until after the installation is completed before adding them.
+Otherwise Windows tries to install itself to wrong disk, as the order of the disks will get rearranged.

 * ### Is this project legal?